USDSync/MetaCloudExplorer/README.md

 Review Templates, Architectures, Design Patterns and create them in your real cloud from the Onmiverse environment.

 This feature is an alpha and not ready for general use.
-Load the Architect view to check it out!
+Load the Template view to check it out!

 The roadmap is long, but full of amazing potential!